Overview

 P2E is one model inside Web3 gaming, not a synonym for every crypto game.
 A game can use wallets, NFTs, or blockchain assets without promising ongoing rewards.
 These terms get used interchangeably in marketing, which creates real confusion for beginners.

-StepN shows the boundary case well.
+StepN shows where the lines blur.
 It sits closer to move-to-earn than traditional P2E because the user behavior is physical activity, not a conventional game loop.

 Common Ways Players Earn Rewards in Play-To-Earn (P2E) Games

 Players earn in P2E games through activities the game economy treats as valuable.
 The reward may come from the publisher's emissions, another player's purchase, a tournament pool, a marketplace sale, or an event allocation.
-Not all earning paths carry the same risk or require the same time investment.
+Not every earning path carries the same risk or requires the same time investment.

 Common earning paths include: